mawentowski/api-documentation-course-gitpod-test/README.md

 ## Creating Your Personal Directory

 You shouldn't edit the files in this project, except for those in the `personal` directory.
 Create this directory off the root to store any files you'd like to keep untracked by Git.

-## Creating a Copy of `openapi.original.yml`

-In the `openapi` folder, make a copy of the `openapi.original.yml`, naming the copy `openapi.yml`.
-The exercises will tell you to edit `openapi.yml` when the time comes.
-Do not edit `openapi.original.yml` or other besides `openapi.yml` in the project.

 ## Running the Setup Script